LatinScribe/Custom-Server-API/README.md

 # Custom-Server-API

+# Notice: Server currently deprecated, will be updated soon!

 ## Overview
 An API that handles data storage and retrieval requests to our server.
 Python based using flask, and implements a mySQL database.